YuruSong/Life/README.md

 Also I would be extremely happy and vocal when having inspiring chats with some (usually senior) people.

+## Doing 'Browian motion' in big cities
+I have been to a few:
+UK: London, Oxford;
+US: New York, San Diego, Boston, Philly, Hanover, Chicago...;
+Germany: Frankfurt;
+PRC: Beijing, Shanghai, Suzhou, Nanjing, Hong Kong, Guangzhou, Mohe(the northernmost Chinese city!)...

+## Foods
-## Espresso beverage, Oatmeals, Poke bowls, Greek salad ... and more to be explored!
+Esspresso beverage, Oatmeal, Poke bowls, Greek salad ... and more to be explored!
 And struggling to eat healthy.